Hodge ideals of free divisors: Computations of Hodge ideals and examples

 Note that we are replacing the powers of $t$ by those of $h$ in the third equality.
-Let us rewrite the $p_{\beta,m}$ being convergent functions in $\cO$.
+To justify this step, let us rewrite the $p_{\beta,m}$ being convergent functions in $\cO$.
 Now dividing all such functions by $t-h$ we can write them as $p_{\beta m}(x,t)=q_{\beta m}(x,t)(t-h)+r_{\beta m}(x)$.
 (This is a very particular instance of the Weierstra{\ss} division theorem for convergent power series whose proof is elementary in this case.)
 Consequently,